 Another tip with the mic: laughing.
 Try to keep loud cackling laughs off the mic.
 When your well-timed joke lands in a room of 650 people and YOU chortle heartily into the mic, the only thing everyone hears is your really loud laughing, because you're the only one mic'd.
 Then, everyone quickly goes silent while YOUR laugh continues to echo through the auditorium.
 Now, everyone's looking around awkwardly.

 For live software demos, sloping podiums suck.
 Your mouse will always drop to the bottom, making controlling the software difficult.
 Be prepared for this.
 Make sure you can use your trackpad to control your computer just as well as you can with a mouse.
 Make sure you can double-click, right-click, and drag selections of the screen using just the trackpad.

 There is a simple test to see whether or not a laser pointer works.
-The correct method is NOT to shine it on the audience or in your own face (as I've seen a few presenters nervously do; one almost fell over from the shock of columnated light flooding into his eyes).
-Point the laser at the floor, your hand or the screen to test it.
+The correct method is NOT to shine it on the audience or in your own face (as I've seen a few presenters nervously do; one almost fell over from the shock of collimated light flooding into his eyes).
+Point the laser at the floor, your hand, or the screen to test it.

 Do Not Disturb Mode

 Before your talk, enable Do Not Disturb mode.
 This stops notifications from popping in on your desktop.